Shabdkosh | Lineage In Yoga

 5. the kinship relation between an individual and the individual’s progenitors

-Progenitors is synonymous with originator, creator, founder, architect, inventor, or pioneer.
+Progenitors is synonymous with the originator, creator, founder, architect, inventor, or pioneer.

-As black and white as these definitions are, the implication of lineage changes when one takes a look at the word through the lens of Buddhism.
+As black and white as these definitions are, the implication of lineage changes when one takes a look at the world through the lens of Buddhism.

 Since we are all living in America, learning from teachers who learned from teachers, who learned from teachers, who….
 Well, you get the point.
 We’re all embodying someone else’s teachings and sharing them, not as our own, but in efforts to uplift collective consciousness.
 In Buddhism, the true teacher is a teacher that is completely empty and only lives to share the path of enlightenment.
 They are nameless, faceless, beings that are literal conduits of being.

-Essentially, my teacher’s teacher, Annie Carpenter, learned from Lisa Walford, whom was taught directly from BKS Iyengar; as well as Maty Ezraty, whom was taught directly from Pattabhi Jois.
+Essentially, my teacher’s teacher, Annie Carpenter, learned from Lisa Walford, who was taught directly from BKS Iyengar; as well as Maty Ezraty, who was taught directly from Pattabhi Jois.
 Annie also studied with Swami Satchitananda.
 Essentially, my teacher, Shanti Kelly’s lineage was passed to every student she touches, and therefore my lineage is in the same vein.